-4.2.2 Environmental Management Planning
+Table 116: Implications of issues related to sustainable human settlements for this IDP 4.2.2 Environmental Management Planning

-The Environmental Management Plan is completed and approved.
+The Municipality is in the final phase of finalizing the Environmental Management Plan.
 However, there is an understanding by management of the importance to promote a healthy environment.
 In this regard, the inter-dependence between environmental management planning and environmental impact studies in the case of technical and other projects that may potentially harm the environment, or scarce environmental resources (such as water) is especially important.